davidmoten/kool/README.md

 # kool
 Alternative to `java.uti.stream.Stream` that:

-* is much faster for single threaded use
+* is much faster (about 2x) for single threaded use
 * has many more operators and is less verbose

 Status: *pre-alpha* (in development)

-## Features